antoine-coulon/skott/README.md

 ✅ Deeply detects **circular dependencies** in an efficient way, with the ability to provide a max depth for the search

 ✅ Many **builtin visualization modes** including a web application or terminal-based outputs such as file-tree or graph views.
+Visualization modes can be rendered using both the CLI and API.

 ✅ Builtin **watch mode** updating the graph when file changes are detected.
 It works with all display modes (webapp and all CLIs visualization modes).
 Support all options of file ignoring/filtering from skott.